-The Universal Declaration of Human Rights was presented at the Economic Meeting of Aix-en-Provence during the day of July 8 with the main problem: Take charge of our future.
-It was presented more specifically in session 27: “What governance in a world shaken by climate change? “.
-This session addresses the refusal of the Paris Agreement by the United States and questions on “the governance of the problems induced by climate disruption” to adopt.
+The Universal Declaration of Humankind Rights was presented at the Economic Meeting of Aix-en-Provence on the 8th of July with the main problem: Take charge of our future.
+More specifically, the DHR was presented in session 27: “What governance in a world shaken by climate change? “.
+This session addresses the refusal to adopt the Paris Agreement by the United States and questions “the governance of the problems induced by climate disruption”.

 As part of this event, the following written contribution was communicated.

 Author: Corinne Lepage

 A THREEFOLD OBSERVATION

 Climate change is turning the world upside down: the series of extreme climatic events with human tragedies and associated astronomical costs which – according to the oceanic and atmospheric agency – total around $306 billion, while according to the reinsurer ‘Munich Re’ they total $330 billion for the year 2017 (i.e. a record of more than double the cost of the year 2016 or 1720 € per second).
 However, the world continues to increase its greenhouse gas emissions, despite increasingly alarming reports from climate and biodiversity scientists.

 The observation is that global climate governance is relatively powerless

 The current governance is powerless for respecting and enforcing the commitments made by the Paris Agreement, and we can only have a great deal of concern regarding the two processes that are due to end in 2018, namely the affirmation of the ‘Rulebook on North-South cooperation mechanisms’ and the ‘Talanoa Dialogue’ to make the first assessment of the contributions of States within the framework of the Paris Agreement.